-Festival of the Arts takes place in downtown Oklahoma City.
-The actual event area stretches from Walker Ave east to Robinson, and from Reno north to Sheridan.
-Activities occur in the Festival Plaza, the Myriad Botanical Gardens, and on Hudson Avenue.
+Festival of the Arts takes place at Bicentennial Park in downtown Oklahoma City.
+The actual event area stretches from Lee Ave east to City Hall, and from Colcord north to Couch Drive.

 Festival hours are Tuesday-Saturday 11 a.m.-9 p.m., and Sunday 11 a.m.-6 p.m.
 Pets are not allowed.